jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

-**Attachment: Instructions for the Cancellation of JD Cloud Account**
+**Attachment: Instructions for the Cancellation of JD Cloud & AI Account**

-Content of Instructions for Cancellation of JD Cloud Accounts:
+Content of Instructions for Cancellation of JD Cloud & AI Accounts:

 Upon canceling the account, you will give up the following rights and assets

 1. The account information, membership rights and virtual assets will no longer be recovered

-2. You are unable to log in the JD Cloud service via the verification mobile phone number or email for your former account
+2. You are unable to log in the JD Cloud & AI service via the verification mobile phone number or email for your former account

 3. Release the authorization or association relationship with the third party

-You acknowledge and agree that JD Cloud is unable to assist you to recover the aforesaid service.
-As the account cancellation will bring inconvenience to your after-sales rights protection, please make sure that your account is not involved in any disputes, back up information and data related to the JD Cloud account, download and well keep transaction vouchers, bills (such as the electronic invoice) and other data as for ordered products and services before the cancellation.
-Otherwise, JD Cloud cannot assist you to get the aforesaid items.
+You acknowledge and agree that JD Cloud & AI is unable to assist you to recover the aforesaid service.
+As the account cancellation will bring inconvenience to your after-sales rights protection, please make sure that your account is not involved in any disputes, back up information and data related to the JD Cloud & AI account, download and well keep transaction vouchers, bills (such as the electronic invoice) and other data as for ordered products and services before the cancellation.
+Otherwise, JD Cloud & AI cannot assist you to get the aforesaid items.

-**Instructions for the Cancellation of JD Cloud Account**
+**Instructions for the Cancellation of JD Cloud & AI Account**

-Please be sure to carefully go through the *Instructions for the Cancellation of JD Cloud Accoun*t (hereinafter referred to as the *Instructions for Cancellation*), before clicking **OK** when applying for the cancellation process.
+Please be sure to carefully go through the *Instructions for the Cancellation of JD Cloud & AI Accoun*t (hereinafter referred to as the *Instructions for Cancellation*), before clicking **OK** when applying for the cancellation process.

 Please be sure to carefully read and fully understand contents of relevant terms, including: